DAINTINESS-Group/SchemaEvolutionDatasets2017/README.md

 # Schema Evolution Datasets
 Collections of schema histories for the study of schema evolution.

-##Generic
+## Generic
-For more explanations and findings, please refer to my web page for [Schema Evolution] ( http://www.cs.uoi.gr/~pvassil/projects/schemaBiographies/index.html )
+For more explanations and findings on our research on Schema Evolution, please refer to my web page for [Schema Evolution] ( http://www.cs.uoi.gr/~pvassil/projects/schemaBiographies/index.html )

 ## Schema Evolution Datasets 2020